-The archaeological side has now entered a new phase, it seems.
+The archaeological aspect has now entered a new phase, it seems.
 The transition between Proto-Villanova and Villanova appears to be a continuous one, but that between Proto-Villanova and the preceding Bronze Age Apennine culture, about 1200, shows a serious break.
-"De fait, l'apparition de cette nouvelle culture en Toscane vers 1200 semble bien marquer une rupture importante, que l'on est enclin à interpréter par l'arrivée, dans cette partie de la péninsule, de groupes humains venus de l'extérieur."
-(Briquel 1999, 59; this treatment appears slightly shortened in Torelli 2000, 43-51.)
+'De fait, l'apparition de cette nouvelle culture en Toscane vers 1200 semble bien marquer une rupture importante, que l'on est enclin à interpréter par l'arrivée, dans cette partie de la péninsule, de groupes humains venus de l'extérieur.'
+(Briquel 1999, 59; this treatment appears slightly shortened in Torelli 2000, 43 - 51.)
 Elsewhere the Apennine culture continued (now called Sub-Apennine and later Tombe a fossa).
-Proto-Villanova appears in Toscane, but also in small areas round Bologna and in Campania.
-And these are exactly the territories which later are Etruscan!
-(See the maps in Briquel 1999, 60).)
-And 1200 is exactly the time I propose for the departure of the Tyrsênoi to Italy.
+Proto-Villanova appears in Tuscany, but also in small areas round Bologna and in Campania.
+These are exactly the territories which later are Etruscan! (see the maps in Briquel 1999, 60.), and 1200 is exactly the time I propose for the departure of the Tyrsênoi to Italy.
 So what we still would like to have is material objects, or art traditions etc., from Etruria agreeing with their homeland.
-It should be realized that up to now we were not sure about time and place of the homeland.
-Also, archaeological research in this area has very much concentrated on Troy, and not much has been done in the rest of the area.
+[Add.
+6]

-17) The 1200 crisis - In 1200 the whole Mediterranean was in commotion; the Mycenaean and Hittite worlds, between which the Tyrsênoi lived, disappeared.
-So this fits very well in the general picture.
-(That this was the setting of the migration of the Etruscans has been assumed by many earlier scholars.)
+17. The 1200 crisis.
+In 1200 the whole Mediterranean was in commotion; the Mycenaean and Hittite worlds, between which the Tyrsênoi lived, disappeared.
+So the movement of the Etruscans fits very well in the general picture.
+That this was the setting of the migration of the Etruscans has been assumed by many earlier scholars.